ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

    * ``region``: List of longitudes and latitudes that enclose a region.
      In the form of [start_longitude, end_longitude, start_latitude, end_latitude].
-     Used in the title to identify the precipitation large scale region.
+     Used in the title to identify the precipitation large-scale region.

    * ``region_name``: Name of the region used in the plot titles.